-5 Things To Know When Shopping For Health Insurance This Year
+5 Points To Keep In Mind When Shopping For Health Insurance This Year

 Open enrollment for people who buy their own health insurance starts Wednesday and ends Dec.
 15. That means there are only 45 days to shop for coverage.
 The shorter enrollment period this year is just one of the changes to the process for buying insurance under the Affordable Care Act.